v--/website/code/client/array_sorting/README.md

 This is the code for the array sorting visualization at https://ivasilev.net/playground/array-sorting

-The [root directory](../../../) contains references to important bits of documentation that may aid in understanding the code.
+The README in the [root directory](../../../) contains references to important bits of documentation that may aid in understanding the code.

+__Note:__ "Code bundle" here has a specific meaning as an isolated module, see [here](./build/#typescript).

 ## Overview